Single Grand Trumpet® Double Ruffle Amaryllis

-After Your Amaryllis has Bloomed . . .If you want to keep your Amaryllis for another season of blooms next year, cut the flowers carefully off when they pass, and keep the soil moist until the central stem flops over.
-Trim it to the top of the bulb.
+After Your Amaryllis has Bloomed . . .If you want to keep your Amaryllis for another season of blooms next year, remove the spent flowers as they begin to wilt and once all flowers on the stem have finished blooming, trim the stem to the top of the bulb.

 Continue to water the Amaryllis, and fertilize several times during spring.
 When the leaves begin to turn yellow (typically in late summer or early fall), cut them back to an inch or two from the bulb.

 Gently remove the bulb from the soil, and store it in a cool (40-50 degrees F is ideal), dark place.
 Many people simply place it in the crisper of the refrigerator.
+Do NOT store in a refrigerator that contains apples.
 Store it there for at least 6 weeks.

 When it’s Time for Another Bloom Season . . .About 2 months before you want your Amaryllis to bloom again, remove it from storage, replant it in fresh potting soil, and repeat the care instructions.
 You’re ready for another beautiful season of blooms!